- On sale!

 Its large, scarlet flowers can be seen from afar, amidst its elegant, three-lobed leaves.
 Its green fruits are edible.

-Quick, red in the garden and at home!
+Quick, some red in the garden and at home!

 When you receive your plant, repot it in a pot slightly larger than the bucket, which must be well pierced.
 Avoid pot covers which prevent residual water from draining away and encourage fungal diseases.
 Choose a fine potting soil, ideally with added perlite or sand to lighten the substrate (do not use garden soil or acidic soil such as heather).
 Then plan two repottings per year (spring and autumn), gradually increasing the size of the pot and adapting it to the size of the root network (the roots must have room, but not too much as the plant must be able to dry out its substrate between waterings).
 This avoids having to add fertilizer, which always risks burning the fragile roots of the plants and making the plant wither as soon as the fertilizer is stopped.